Posted on July 27 2017

 Wrapping an ankle with a bandage is a fairly common and popular way to tackle pain that may arise due to sprains, achilles tendonitis, heel pain, gout, arthritis and other conditions.

-Wrapping does not guarantee complete support.
-Even with a wrap, your ankle still has to bear the weight of the entire body.
-Still, it lends some sort of stability to the joint and can prevent excessive swelling, especially when used in conjunction with an ice pack.
-Most importantly, wrapping keeps reminding you about your injury and hence, you remain cautious and prevent jerky movements.
+Wrapping an ankle does not guarantee complete support.
+Even if you learn how to wrap your ankle, it still has to bear the weight of the entire body.
+Still, wrapping an ankle lends some sort of stability to the joint and can prevent excessive swelling, especially when used in conjunction with an ice pack.
+Most importantly, wrapping an ankle keeps reminding you about your injury and hence, you remain cautious and prevent jerky movements.

 Athletes, runners, weight lifters and sports enthusiasts engage in grueling workouts that exert tremendous pressure on the feet.
-Wrapping and ice packs can numb the pain and aid in faster recovery.
+Learning how to wrap your ankle and use ice packs can numb the pain and aid in faster recovery.

 Very few people know how to wrap an ankle properly.
-Even fewer are aware that they don’t know how to do it – ignorance combined with arrogance leads to a lot of pain and discomfort.
+Even fewer are aware that they don’t know how to do it – ignorance combined with arrogance leads to poor ankle wrapping technique, which can cause a lot of pain and discomfort.
 If you position the foot incorrectly while wrapping, it will remain in an abnormal position for extended periods of time.
-Not only does this prevent recuperation, but it can also lead to unnecessary complications.
+Not only does wrapping an ankle improperly prevent recuperation, but it can also lead to unnecessary complications.

-Here are the basics of how to wrap an ankle with an elastic bandage:
+Here are the basics of how to wrap your ankle with an elastic bandage:

 Step 1: Make sure that the bandage is tightly rolled up.